ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 No depth coordinate is required as this is determined by Iris.
 This function works best when the ``fx_variables`` provide the cell volume.
 The optional ``fx_variables`` argument specifies the fx variables that the user wishes to input to the function.
-More details on this are given :ref:`here<Fx variables as cell measures or ancillary variables>`.
+More details on this are given in :ref:`Fx variables as cell measures or ancillary variables`.

 See also :func:`esmvalcore.preprocessor.volume_statistics`.